aceisScope/GCP_DE_Notes/README.md

 Jupyter notebooks + magiks that working google cloud.

 Cloud Datalab instances are single-user environments, therefore each member of your team needs their own instance.
 Synchronize changes to the shared Cloud Source Repository enables team sharing.

+`datalab create` creates a new Datalab instance running in a Google Compute Engine VM.
+This command also creates the datalab-network network if necessary.

 ## [Cloud Pub/Sub](https://cloud.google.com/pubsub/)